Priority Announcements and the Project Grant - Frequently Asked Questions

 1. What is a Priority Announcement?

 Priority Announcements (PAs) are additional sources of potential funding for highly ranked applications submitted to the Project Grant competition.
-The PAs outline specific research areas relevant to CIHR Institutes and Initiatives, and applications that align with those areas may be selected for funding – without having to re-apply.
+The PAs outline specific research areas relevant to CIHR Institutes, Initiatives, and Partners, and applications that align with those areas may be selected for funding – without having to re-apply.

 2. How does it work?